adamghill/django-unicorn-playground/README.md

 ### Template directory

-By default `django-unicorn-playground` will look in a `templates/unicorn` folder for templates.
-The template location can be changed by passing in `template_dir` into the `UnicornPlayground()` constructor or adding a `--template_dir` argument to the CLI.
+By default `django-unicorn-playground` will look in the `templates/unicorn` folder for templates.
+The template location can be changed by passing in a `template_dir` kwarg into the `UnicornPlayground()` constructor or using a `--template_dir` argument to the CLI.

 ### index.html